2i2c-org/team-compass/marketing/blog.md

 ### Common tags

-We have a lot of tags, so don't worry about creatin a new one if you don't think your tag has been covered yet.
+We have a lot of tags, so don't worry about creating a new one if you don't think your tag has been covered yet.
 [Here's a list of all our tags](https://2i2c.org/tags/).

 ## How to optimize images